Career Development Overview for Faculty & Staff

 Faculty and Staff may be eligible to recruit student workers under the Federal Student Employment Program.
-To create a student worker position in your office, please contact Pam Turner in the Office of Career Development at email@example.com.
+To create a student worker position in your office, please contact the Student Employment team in the Office of Career Development at email@example.com.
 The Student Employment Manual for Supervisors which covers all policies and procedures pertaining to the program is available to faculty and staff on My.Chatham.

 Meet with us: